How to register a domain name and get web hosting

 1. Create an account and pick a template

-Go to webnode.com and register using your email address, Facebook or Google account.
-Then pick a template that you like the most and that fits your overall requirements.
+Go to webnode.com and register using your email address, Facebook, or Google account.
+Then, pick the template that you like the most and that fits your overall requirements.

 Choose your template